microsoft/fabricrealtimelab/modules/module07c.md

 The benefit of this approach is time: the model can be loaded (as we've done in the first two sections of this module), and the model is then refit with all the data currently available.
 Refitting the model in this way is faster than fitting the model from scratch.
 When testing this approach, this yields about a 60% time savings on the default spark cluster (about 3 minutes to ~1.4 minutes).

 While this sounds promising, there are several drawbacks to warm-starting, and this method is fairly complex to orchestrate.
-Because Prophet is able to train a model very quickly (indeed, 3 minutes is not long as model training goes), we're better off training the model from scratch than attempting to warm-start.
+Because Prophet is able to train a model very quickly (indeed, a few minutes is not long as model training goes), we're better off training the model from scratch than attempting to warm-start.

 In this section, we'll rework both the first two notebooks into one single process, which can be easily scheduled to be run as frequently as needed.